 Mark is a marketing and sales professional with 25 years of experience—the majority spent building and growing professional services firms.
 He coaches individuals, develops sales processes, manages pipelines, and when appropriate, implements CRM systems.
 Mark knows how to bring all of these processes and systems together to benefit your organization and work with your business, not against it.

 Resources and Links Mentioned in This Session Include:

 Connect with Mark Wainwright on LinkedIn

 This Episode is Brought to You by Washington State University:

 Washington State University’s Engineering and Technology Management master’s degree program is a perfect balance of technical and managerial education that helps prepare practicing engineers for managing projects, people, and organizational systems.
 As one former student noted, “The knowledge that I gained from the ETM Program helped me become a more competent, confident engineer and manager.
 The program greatly impacted my career and has been a key element in my continued success.”
-Learn more about the Engineering Management profession at etm.wsu.edu or [email protected]wsu.edu.
+Learn more about the Engineering Management profession at etm.wsu.edu or email@example.com.
 Take charge of your career and reach out today.

 We would love to hear any questions you might have or stories you might share on building your skills as a sales engineer.

 Please leave your comments, feedback, or questions in the section below.